chesleybrown/full-stack-challenge/README.md

 ## Running Tests

 Use the `npm test` command.
-This will validate the codestyle of the project using the `tabs4life` coding standard as well as run all tests in the `test` directory.
+This will validate the codestyle of the project using [tabs4life](https://github.com/chesleybrown/grunt-tabs4life) as well as run all tests in the `test` directory.

 Use the `npm run coverage` command to get the current code coverage report.
 It will also attempt to upload it to Coveralls.io if you have permission.